Coronavirus latest: China's economy sees worst quarter since 1970s | DW | 17.04.2020

 Updates in Universal Coordinated Time (UTC/GMT)

 02:10 China's economy shrank 6.8% in the first quarter of 2020 compared to the same period a year earlier, official data showed on Friday.
-It was the first such decline since at least 1992 when quarterly gross domestic product (GDP) records began.
+It was the first such decline since the end of the Cultural Revolution in 1976.

-The historic slump in the world's second-largest economy comes following widespread closures caused by the coronavirus outbreak, which began in China late last year and shut down factories, transport and shopping malls.
+The historic contraction, the first since China began publishing quarterly gross domestic product (GDP) data in 1992, in the world's second-largest economy comes following widespread closures caused by the coronavirus outbreak, which began in China late last year and shut down factories, transport and shopping malls.

 Over the course of 2020, lockdowns have spread around the world putting a major damper on global trade.